pgfisico/pi-project-reaction-time/programming-the-led.md

 >
 > The end-point value `b` may or may not be included in the range depending on floating-point rounding in the equation `a + (b-a) * random().`

 Replace the five second time you added above with a random time by using the return value of the `uniform` function.
-You will need to pick appropriate values of `a` and `b` to set the maximum and minimum delay.
+You will need to choose values of `a` and `b` to set the maximum and minimum delay for your game.

 ## Testing

 Before going further, make sure that your LED code is working.
-Run your program several times and check that the LED turns off and then on after a random amount of time.
+Run your program several times and check that the LED turns on and then off after a random amount of time.
+The time it takes the LED to turn off should be different each time your program runs \(although you might not be able to see a different time depending on the minimum and maximum delay you chose\).

 If the LED doesn't do what you expect it to, there may be a problem in your circuit or code.
 Identify and fix any problems, then run your program again to check if the problem has been fixed.